tldr-pages/tldr/pages/common/scd.md

 `scd -ar {{path/to/directory}}`

-- Change to a directory path:
+- Change to a specific directory:

 `scd {{path/to/directory}}`